blockchainpower/UniversalCryptoAssetToken/README.md

   A standard interface allows wallet/broker/auction applications to work with any NFT on EOS/IOST/ETH blockchain.
 A simple EOS/IOST smart contract is provided.

 # Specification
   The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

+# Last Update
+  UCAT V2 support NFT level and stacket asset.

 ```
 #include <eosio/eosio.hpp>